-Java Programming Basics Course - Dates and application
+Java Programming Fundamentals – Technical Training Course - Dates and application

 Applying for closed-group training